Zero-waste shampoo and conditioner bars are taking over, and we’re loving it!

 Must Try: BamboEarth 100% Organic Rose Shampoo Bar

 This shampoo bar also has a gently conditioning effect to leave your hair feeling extra soft and smooth so you don’t need an extra product.
 The mild ingredients, such as rose essence and ginseng, make it easy to use on any hair type.

 Amazon Customer Rating: 4.3/5 out of 98 ratings

 6. Whiff Botanicals

-Whiff Botanicals is an up-and-coming new company based in the US.
+Whiff Botanicals is a new, up-and-coming, company based in the US.
 We love what they stand for when it comes to the three Rs: Reduce, Re-use and Recycle!
-Their products are made locally in the US, and their shampoo and conditioner bars are free from fragrances and colourants – making it perfect for those with sensitive skin.
+Their products are made locally in the US, and their shampoo and conditioner bars are free from fragrances and colourants, making it perfect for those with sensitive skin.

 Must Try: Whiff Botanicals Evergreen Shampoo Bar